• Art Magazine

 But the Lombard rulers embraced Roman and Byzantine cultural influences as readily as the Catholic religion (and surprisingly quickly the Latin language); from all this and the traditions they brought with them, “avant-garde art” was formed.

-In Lombard goldsmithing, the “Germanic animal style” was still evident; under the sight of Romanesque clothing, the animals now took on completely new forms; richly decorated disc brooches adorned with precious stones soon also served the Lombards as garment clasps to hold their clothing together.
+In Lombard goldsmithing, was still the “Germanic animal style” evident; under the sight of Romanesque clothing, the animals now took on completely new forms; richly decorated disc brooches adorned with precious stones soon also served the Lombards as garment clasps to hold their clothing together.

 Germanic interlace ornamentation was developed to its final form and supplemented with new motifs (human figures, whose depiction was a novelty); the first Christian crosses were designed and decorated.